-Take note that records must be kept, as hard copy or electronically, for at least two years after that lot was provided to you or you provided the food to a customer.
+The operation shall have methods developed and implemented to trace product throughout the process until final packaging; one step back (to the supplier) and one step forward (to the customer).
+Take note that records must be kept, as hard copy or electronically, for at least two years after that lot was provided to you or you provided the food to a customer or for the duration of the product's shelf life plus one year unless otherwise required.
 They must be accessible in Canada.